 Paper is Out – Digital is In

-Big news, tax nerds: the IRS is officially phasing out paper checks by September 30, 2025.
-That’s right—no more writing checks to Uncle Sam and no more refund checks in your mailbox.
-Thanks to a March 2025 executive order, every federal agency (IRS included) is going fully digital.
+Big news, tax nerds: the IRS is officially beginning the phase out of paper checks, starting with refund checks in your mailbox.
+Thanks to a March 2025 executive order, federal agencies are moving towards a more digital-first future.

 So what does this mean for you and your clients?
 Let’s nerd out.